LIT-EIA/adapt-esdc-tour/README.md

 ## Installation

-To install the Adapt Tour Component in the Adapt framework, run the following command from the command line:
+To install the Adapt Guided Tour Component in the Adapt framework, run the following command from the command line:

 ```sh
 adapt install adapt-esdc-tour